 Graduate Student Funding & Cost

 We know that attending graduate school can be a big decision, especially when it comes to financing your education.
-Columbian College offers a variety of funding opportunities, including program-level scholarships and merit-based awards.
-Several offices at GW are also dedicated to providing assistance with financial aid, fellowships and grants.
+Columbian College offers a variety of merit-based funding opportunities for students at both the master's and doctoral level.
+Several offices at GW are also dedicated to providing assistance with need-based financial aidfellowships and grants.

 Tuition and fees at GW are comparable to the national average for private universities.
 These costs, set by the GW Board of Trustees, generally increase from year to year and may vary by program and location.